 - Turn the truck OFF.
-Check that all controls are in neutral.
-Disconnect the battery.
-Be sure the coast selector is off. - Make certain you use the correct size and weight battery.
+Be sure the coast selector is off and the brake is applied. - Make certain you use the correct size and weight battery.
 Never operate a truck that has an underweight or undersize battery installed. - Never let anything metal touch the top of the cells.
 You could cause sparks or do damage to the battery.
-Use an insulator (such as plywood) when necessary. - Use an approved spreader bar to place a battery in, or remove it from, the battery compartment or roller stand.
+Use an insulator (such as plywood) when necessary. - Use an approved spreader bar to place a battery in, or remove it from, the battery compartment or a stand.
 Make sure you adjust the spreader bar hooks to fit the battery.